-&lt;sup>94 It should be noted that the Court has also recognized an intermediate level of scrutiny.
+&lt;sup>91 It should be noted that the Court has also recognized an intermediate level of scrutiny.
 See Craig v.
 Boren, 429 U.S. 190, 197 (1976).
 A classification will survive intermediate scrutiny if it is substantially related to achieving an important government objective.
 Sex classifications are subject to intermediate scrutiny.

-The Supreme Court has opined that "In areas of social and economic policy, a statutory classification that neither proceeds along suspect lines nor infringes fundamental constitutional rights must be upheld against equal protection challenge if there is any reasonably conceivable state of facts that could provide a rational basis for the classification....
+&lt;sup>92 The Supreme Court has opined that "In areas of social and economic policy, a statutory classification that neither proceeds along suspect lines nor infringes fundamental constitutional rights must be upheld against equal protection challenge if there is any reasonably conceivable state of facts that could provide a rational basis for the classification....
 Where there are 'plausible reasons' for Congress' action, 'our inquiry is at an end.'"
 FCC v.
-Beach Communications, 508 U.S. 307, 313-314 (1993)(quoting United States Railroad Retirement Bd. v.
+Beach Communications, 508 U.S. 307, 313-314 (1993) (quoting United States Railroad Retirement Bd. v.
 Fritz, 449U.S.
 166, 179 (1980)).

-Regan v.
+&lt;sup>93 Regan v.
 Taxation with Representation of Washington, 461 U.S. 540, 547 (1983).

-&lt;sup>97 Taxation with Representation, 461 U.S. at 547 (quoting Madden v.
+&lt;sup>94 Taxation with Representation, 461 U.S. at 547 (quoting Madden v.
 Kentucky, 309 U.S. 83, 88 (1940)).

-Id. (quoting Madden, 309 U.S. at 88).
+&lt;sup>95 Id. (quoting Madden, 309 U.S. at 88).

-&lt;sup>100 See id. at 547-48 ("[T]he presumption of constitutionality can be overcome only by the most explicit demonstration that a classification is a hostile and oppressive discrimination against particular persons and classes.
+&lt;sup>97 See id. at 547-48 ("[T]he presumption of constitutionality can be overcome only by the most explicit demonstration that a classification is a hostile and oppressive discrimination against particular persons and classes.
 The burden is on the one attacking the legislative arrangement to negative every conceivable basis which might support it.'
 Madden v.
 Kentucky, 309 U.S. 83, 87-88 (1940)").

-&lt;sup>101 See Taxation with Representation of Washington, 461 U.S. at 547.
+&lt;sup>98 See Taxation with Representation of Washington, 461 U.S. at 547.

-&lt;sup>102 As previously discussed, neither the Constitution nor the Supreme Court's jurisprudence suggests a fundamental right to health care.
+&lt;sup>99 As previously discussed, neither the Constitution nor the Supreme Court's jurisprudence suggests a fundamental right to health care.
 See discussion of Substantive Due Process supra.

-distinction between individuals who, for example, have higher incomes and those who have lower incomes and may have difficulty finding affordable health insurance coverage, an equal protection challenge to the individual responsibility requirements or the corresponding taxes would likely be unsuccessful.
+in making the distinction between individuals who, for example, have higher incomes and those who have lower incomes and may have difficulty finding affordable health insurance coverage, an equal protection challenge to the minimum essential coverage requirements or the corresponding taxes would likely be unsuccessful.